marcoalopez/chemical_age_script/README.md

 ## Getting started

-The script requires [Python](https://www.python.org/) 2.7.x or 3.4.x installed in the system.
+The script requires [Python](https://www.python.org/) 2.7.x/3.4.x or higher installed in the system.
 The Python Programming Language comes installed by default on OS X and Ubuntu Linux.
-In any event, you can install Python from [here](http://conda.pydata.org/miniconda.html) for any operating system.
+Also, you can install Python from [here](http://conda.pydata.org/miniconda.html) for any operating system.